Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: Coleman--Gross heights

 \begin{rem} When the Jacobian variety $J/F$ of $C$ has semistable ordinary reduction at $v$ in the sense of Definition~\ref{D:SemOrd}, there is a canonical choice of such a complementary space: the unit root subspace for the action of Frobenius.
 See, for example, the paragraph after \cite[Lemma~2.2]{iovita2000formal} for some generalities on unit root subspaces. \end{rem}

-We now describe the global height pairing $h = h_{\chi,(W_v)_v}$.
+We now describe the global height pairing $h =h^{\CG} = h_{\chi,(W_v)_v}$ \footnote{We write $h^{\CG}$ (respectively $h_v^{\CG}$) for the global (respectively local) Coleman--Gross height in other sections of this paper.
+For ease of notation, we drop the superscript in the present section.}.
 It is, by definition, a sum of local height pairings $h_v$ over all finite places of $F$.
-In more precise terms, let $D_1$ and $D_2$ be two elements of $\Div^0(C)$ with disjoint support, and for a finite place $v$ of $F$, let $h_v(D_1,D_2)$ denote the local height pairing at $v$, which will be defined in~\eqref{IntersThryForm} and~\eqref{IntegralForm}.
+In more precise terms, let $D_1$ and $D_2$ be two elements of $\Div^0(C)$ with disjoint support, and for a finite place $v$ of $F$, let $h_v(D_1,D_2) =h^{\CG}_v(D_1,D_2)$ denote the local height pairing at $v$, which will be defined in~\eqref{IntersThryForm} and~\eqref{IntegralForm}.
 Then

 We will remove the condition that $D_1$ and $D_2$ have disjoint support below; see Proposition~\ref{P:decomp}.

 The following result is due to Coleman--Gross~\cite{CG89} for good reduction and was extended by Besser~\cite{BesserPairing} to arbitrary reduction, replacing Coleman integration by Vologodsky integration. \begin{prop} The Coleman--Gross height pairing $h=\sum_v h_v$ with respect to a choice $\chi=(\chi_v)_v$ and $(W_v)_v$ induces a bilinear pairing